charleennewland/blog/kaizen_workshops.md

 #### The main takeaways here are:

-- Kaizen workshop is a week-long team gathering for targeted improvement;
+- Kaizen workshops are a week-long team gathering for targeted improvement;
-- Goal definition is crucial for providing direction and structure.
+- Defining goals at the beginning of kaizen workshops is crucial for providing direction and structure;
-- Team formation is crucial, including those with process knowledge and key stakeholders for higher adoption rates
+- Team formation is crucial, including those with process knowledge and key stakeholders for higher adoption rates;
 - Gemba walks involve firsthand observation, engaging with frontline workers, and documenting areas for improvement.

 - [1] [one]((https://www.emerald.com/insight/content/doi/10.1108/eb028884/full/html))<br>